Professor Kita's scholarship focuses on German and Austrian culture in the nineteenth and twentieth centuries.

-Professor Kita is particularly interested in aesthetic philosophy, and the connections between literature and music.
-Her publications investigate the literary and philosophical writings of the Austrian-Jewish poet Siegfried Lipiner and his friendship and intellectual exchange with the composer Gustav Mahler.
-Currently, her research examines religious and cultural identity in the works of Jewish writers and composers in Austria from the turn of the twentieth century to the Second World War, including Richard Beer-Hofmann, Stefan Zweig, Arnold Schoenberg, and Franz Werfel.
+Professor Kita is particularly interested in aesthetic philosophy, music and literature, drama and sound studies.
+Her research has examined religious and cultural identity in the works of Jewish writers and composers in Austria from the turn of the twentieth century to the Second World War, and she has published on the works of Richard Beer-Hofmann, Siegfried Lipiner, Gustav Mahler, and Arnold Schoenberg.

 Her monograph, Jewish Difference and the Arts in Vienna: Composing Compassion in Music and Biblical Theater examines the role of music and theater in shaping discourses of inclusion and otherness in fin-de-siècle Vienna.
 Her current book project, Border Territories: The Emancipatory Soundscapes of Postwar German Radio, focuses on the narrative radio drama, or Hörspiel, and traces how the ability of this acoustic-narrative genre to realize dynamic relationships between the temporal and spatial, the real and imaginary, the past and the present, allowed it to function as a unique mode of cultural critique and political commentary.
 In spring 2018, she will co-host a symposium together with colleague Jennifer Kapczynski on the subject of “The Arts of Democratization: Styling Political Sensibilities in Postwar West German Culture.”